relyzer/relyzer-portfolio/README.md

 3.)
 Separate the data into another folder/fileset from the components (SOC principle)
 4.)
 Add pagination to project section (also consider the necessity and the benefit for UX) or a hover animation
 5.)
 Add a website loading animation upon first entry
 6.)
 Properly utilise Next.js static props function
 7.)
 Add logo for home button
 8.)
 Fix header issue in certificates page
+9.)
+Improve horizontal scroll speed of certificate gallery

 ## Website initially started from: